ipfs/community/ecosystem-audit/README.md

 As part of OKRs, this audit will discover and spell out currently existing channels, including the degree to which we *currently* have influence/control and the amount of effort/resource required to establish an optimal degree of influence/control.

 ## Q1 2019 Objectives and Key Results (OKRs)
+The items outlined below represent the deliverables of this audit effort.

 **OBJECTIVE #1:**  Define the landscape of our existing information ecosystem.
 - **Result #1:** We define at a basic level our major stakeholder groups, as well as the channels they may be most likely to use and their importance/value to the IPFS project in the near-, medium-, and long-term.
+- **Result #2:** We define near-term workstreams as well as potentially critical medium- and long-term workstreams, noting both the stakeholders most likely to be involved and the channels most likely to be utilized in resolving each workstream.
-- **Result #2:** We discover and spell out currently existing channels, including the degree to which we *currently* have influence/control and the amount of effort/resource required to establish an optimal degree of influence/control.
+- **Result #3:** We discover and spell out currently existing channels, including the degree to which we *currently* have influence/control and the amount of effort/resource required to establish an optimal degree of influence/control.

-- **Result #3:** We
-**OBJECTIVE #2:**  Examine and evaluate this landscape for current and potential future effectiveness **OBJECTIVE #3:**  Generate and rank recommendations for execution in Q2 and beyond
+**OBJECTIVE #2:**  Examine and evaluate this landscape for current and potential future effectiveness.
+- **Result #1:** We examine the landscape we have defined to find high-value channels, stakeholders, and workstreams.
+Value can be indicated by repetition or overlap within the overall landscape (such as a channel that appears again and again) or by identifying channels/stakeholders/workstreams that are significantly underserved (such as a high volume of support enquiries on IPFS forums, but no playbook or human resources for resolving them).
+- **Result #2:** We note the timeframe in which these high-value items provide their value: near, medium, or long?
+Does value fade away over time, or continue to grow?

+**OBJECTIVE #3:**  Generate and rank recommendations for execution in Q2 and beyond.
+- **Result #1:** We formulate high-level recommendations for serving or resolving the high-value items identified in Objective #2, including the time, effort, human/technical resources, and potential org-chart impact required by each.
+- **Result #2:** We rank these recommendations based upon a balance of potential impact versus existing resources (and the potential for obtaining additional resources).
+These ranked recommendations are used to make execution decisions for Q2 and beyond.

 ## Maintainership